-The next pane allows, if whished to open selection lists for the different data dimensions.
+If desired, the next pane allows openening selection lists for the different data dimensions.

-Next, the tables for export can be selected.
+You can select next the tables for export.

 Beware: the pre-defined table structure will be lost, as will the long-texts and units attached to the tables.
 However, in the case of DBF-export, a second file with that information will be automatically created.
 If you solely want to export the table you have currently up front, use the "copy to clipboard" button.
 The clipboard export will retain the pivoting and further information.